Open meeting will bring together local Waspi women

-Speaking after his debate, Martin Whitfield MP
+Speaking after his question, Martin Whitfield MP said:

 Martin Whitfield MP said: